 Use of aluminium in building championed at CAB dinner

-Council for Aluminium in Building (CAB)contact supplier
+Council for Aluminium in Building (CAB)

 CAB (Council for Aluminium in Building) President, Mo Panam, has made a presentation at the recent CAB AGM and Dinner, held at De Vere Belton Woods Hotel in Grantham.

 He referred to the dinner as a ‘Coming of Age’ event.